-ADT is an industry leader that has been in the security industry for decades.
+SafeStreets is an ADT Authorized Provider that professionally installs ADT-monitored home security systems..
 It is one of the largest providers of hardwired and wireless equipment and monitoring services.
 It delivers a reliable security system, backed by exceptional service.
 ADT offers a simple equipment kit, and trustworthy monitoring plans to cover your basic security needs, with the flexibility to customize it for a more robust and secure system.

-ADT brings one traditional preset equipment package that you can easily upgrade to fit your security needs.
+SafeStreets brings one traditional preset equipment package that you can easily upgrade to fit your security needs.
 The kit comes with a control panel, motion detector, door/window sensors, and a key fob.
-ADT has an extensive, high-quality product catalog for you to expand your system.
+SafeStreets has an extensive, high-quality product catalog for you to expand your system.
 Devices such as smart locks, thermostats, indoor/outdoor cameras, video doorbell cameras, and more, can be added, for an extra cost.

-ADT equipment is on a lease basis; there are no financing plans available.
+SafeStreets' ADT-monitored equipment is on a lease basis; there are no financing plans available.
 You can pay for your equipment upfront, or dilute the cost into the monthly monitoring plans.
 The company grants its customers to bring their own equipment for a more economical option.
-Don't forget to check first with ADT to see if there are any compatibility issues.
+Don't forget to check first with SafeStreets to see if there are any compatibility issues.
 The company does require that all equipment is installed by certified professionals; it has no DIY-install option.
-The installation service has no extra cost, but ADT does have an activation fee embedded, that varies according to how many devices will be installed.
+The installation service costs $99.00, and does have an activation fee.

-ADT has amazing home automation capabilities, and integrates well with many Z-Wave devices, but does not support ZigBee technology.
+SafeStreets has amazing home automation capabilities, and integrates well with many Z-Wave devices, but does not support ZigBee technology.
 It works excellent with If This Then That (IFTTT) technology, Nest, Google Home, and Amazon Alexa.
-Take into consideration that, to get the full home automation experience, you need to sign up to the more expensive ADT Pulse plan.
-ADT Pulse is the mobile app that allows you to manage your home automated devices, letting you monitor them when you are away.
+Take into consideration that, to get the full home automation experience, you need to sign up to the more expensive ADT Control plan.
+ADT Control is the mobile app that allows you to manage your home automated devices, letting you monitor them when you are away.

 ADT provides three 24/7 professional monitoring plans that cover the equipment starter package; there is no self-monitoring option.
-The plans have different devices and services: The first plan does not contain de ADT Pulse App needed for home automation, whereas the second one does.
+The plans have different devices and services: The first plan does not contain the ADT Control app needed for home automation, whereas the second one does.
 And the third plan is a more robust option, bringing indoor/outdoor cameras with its equipment pack.